awsdocs/amazon-ec2-user-guide/doc_source/event-policy.md

    + For **Retention type**, specify how the snapshots are to be retained\.
 You can retain snapshots or AMIs based on either their total count or their age\.
 For count\-based retention, the range is 1 to 1000\.
 After the maximum count is reached, the oldest snapshot or AMI is deleted when a new one is created\.
 For age\-based retention, the range is 1 day to 100 years\.
 After the retention period of each snapshot or AMI expires, it is deleted\.
 The retention period should be greater than or equal to the creation interval\.
 **Note**
 All schedules must have the same retention type\.
 You can specify the retention type for Schedule 1 only\.
 Schedules 2, 3, and 4 inherit the retention type from Schedule 1\.
 Each schedule can have its own retention count or period\.
    + Select **Enable cross\-account sharing**, and then specify the target AWS accounts with which to F the snapshots\.
 These are the accounts with which the snapshots are to be shared\.
-If you are sharing encrypted snapshots, then you must give the selected target accounts permission to use the CMK used to encrypt the source volume\.
-For more information, see [Step 2: Share the customer\-managed CMK \(*Source account*\)](#share-cmk)\.
+If you are sharing encrypted snapshots, then you must give the selected target accounts permission to use the KMS key used to encrypt the source volume\.
+For more information, see [Step 2: Share the customer managed key \(*Source account*\)](#share-cmk)\.
    + To automatically unshare shared snapshots, select **Unshare automatically**, and then specify when the snapshots are to be unshared\.

      If you chose to automatically unshare shared snapshots, the period after which to automatically unshare the snapshots cannot be longer than the period for which the policy retains its snapshots\.
 For example, if the policy's retention configuration retains snapshots for a period of 5 days, you can only configure the policy to automatically unshare shared snapshots after periods up to 4 days\.
 This applies to policies with age\-based and count\-based snapshot retention configurations\.